 Why is corrugated cardboard so strong?

-But just why is corrugated cardboard a good insulator and why is it so strong?
+Corrugate cardboard is so strong because of it’s internal structure, and this contributes to the same reason why corrugated cardboard is a good insulator.
 The main strength of corrugate comes from it’s concertina like zig zag shape.
 Being contained within fluting by strong adhesive, cardboard is strongest along the length of the material and it’s this structure that gives it strength to support both sides.
+And all between the fluting air is trapped and cannot move around, the layers prevent the air from escaping making it a poor head conductor.

 Is corrugated cardboard recyclable?

-As Rajapack is number 1 in Europe for packaging, we must be mindful of how our products can be disposed of safely and in an environmentally responsible way.
+As a packaging provider we must be mindful of how our packaging materials can be recycled and in an environmentally responsible way.
 So, is corrugated cardboard biodegradable?

 The good news is that yes, it is biodegradable.
 It will break down in the environment over time, though it can take a long time depending on the environment that it’s in.
 If it’s wet and broken up into small pieces then it will degrade much faster, so if you have a compost bin at your home or business then cardboard can be a great addition to your compost.

-Boxes can be quite large once broken down (a topic we’ve covered on the blog recently – ‘How to break down cardboard boxes’) particularly if they’re pallet or export boxes.
+Boxes can be quite large once broken down particularly if they’re pallet or export boxes.
 If you don’t have a great deal of space to store them on site in between recycling collections, then you may wish to shred your cardboard.

 If you want to know how to shred corrugated cardboard, it’s simple and straightforward.
 You could use an automatic cardboard shredder which perforates and converts corrugated cardboard into a strong, shock absorbent netting material which can be used as packaging.
 Alternatively, you can shred it manually by soaking it in water which makes it very easy to tear and cut through with normal scissors if it’s single or double wall.
 For triple wall, you might need something a little stronger like a box cutter detailed below, or some industrial scissors that offer more strength.